The rapid growth of online activity has undoubtedly promoted digital marketing strategies to reach out to a plethora of customers.

 Here are some areas that require maximum safeguards:

 Most businesses use a CMS (Content Management System) like WordPress to facilitate their content marketing.
-That way, it allows for easy upload, edits, and featuring new content such as blog posts.
+That way, it allows for easy upload, edits, and featuring of new content such as blog posts.

 Unfortunately, with WordPress being the most popular CMS, hackers now know how it functions.
 If they successfully hack the site, they can easily distribute malware to users – which can massively damage its reputation.